 While we don’t encourage traffic coming and going during the weekend, sometimes you need to go out.
 There are not many “destinations” close to SKMC.
 There are commercial caverns, the visitor center and some historic sites at Seneca Rocks, and fishing, canoeing, and hiking in the National Forest.
 Just remember the prohibition against leaving or arriving after dusk.
 That is one of the few absolute rules, and you don’t want to find yourself on the wrong side of the closed gate.

 If it r**ns, activities continue at AHSP.
 Mostly, showers or even downpours are brief, and do not ruin the weekend.
 Talks and workshops go on, of course.
-The Cass outing will be held.
+The Cass & Green Bank Observatory outings will be held.
 Some outdoor activities might be cancelled.
 Socializing moves from the deck to inside the main yurt.
 There is an upper level in the kitchen yurt, which has a library, some games, and nature samples; this is a good inside area for supervised kids.
 Be sure to bring appropriate clothing for all weather conditions, so you can make the most of the weekend.
 This includes the possibility of rapid cooling on a clear mountain night in September.

 We hope you had an enjoyable and productive weekend.
 One request as you pack up: Please take your trash with you.
 SKMC has no trash service, and it is very neighborly of us to take all our trash and recycling with us to deposit at home.
 The volunteers will come by to pick up all the NOVAC supplies and equipment to be ready for next year.
 NOVAC volunteers will also do their best to handle lost & found after the event.